Accounts section

 Account Summary

 The Accounts page offers a summary of all accounts within the Book to highlight key cash flow metrics for each account.
-This information assists lenders in evaluating the reliability of a borrower's cash flow.
+This information assists lenders in evaluating the reliability of a merchant's cash flow.

 The table below outlines the available fields in the Account Summary section, along with their corresponding descriptions: